szilard/datascience-latency/README.md

 4   | Adding numbers                 | 1B       | 1s   | 1B

 Pyramid of analytical tasks: each class is 1-2 orders of magnitude more computational time than the one below.
+Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though all of these tasks are important for data science).

 ---------------------------------

-##### Analytical tasks
+#### Analytical tasks

-Non-linear supervised learning: random forests
+Non-linear supervised learning: random forests (but one could do e.g. GBM or neural networks)

 Linear supervised learning: logistic regression